 Verse by Verse Commentary

 Can anyone share an example of facing obstacles to a task God wanted you to accomplish?
 Is anyone facing any obstacles now?
-Spend some time to encourage and pray for one another.
+Spend some time encouraging and praying for one another.

-2. Notice that in the list of monarchs in verse 14 God comes first, in front of these historic and great kings, reminding us that God’s command is the foundation and the priority.
+2. Notice that on the list of monarchs in verse 14, God comes first in front of these historic and great kings, reminding us that God’s command is the foundation and priority.
 His command is far more important than the commands of anyone else.
 Those kings gave their decrees because God first gave His.

 Picture God sitting on His throne in heaven.
-He issues a command from His throne which is passed through the prophets to His people.
+He issues a command from His throne, which is passed through the prophets to His people.
 At the same time, He sends out angels to influence the kings to give favorable policies.
-These angels likely meet adversity in the form of demons also trying to exert influence on the kings (see Daniel).
-Of course God is victorious.
+These angels likely meet adversity in the form of demons, who are also trying to exert influence on the kings (see Daniel).
+Of course, God is victorious.
 His decree cannot be resisted.
 What He has said will come to pass.

 III.
 The people dedicate the temple to the Lord (16-18)